alkalir/DPR-Characterization/README.md

 This repository contains the tools to characterize the Dynamic Partial Reconfiguration (DPR) behavior on Heterogeneous System-on-Chip targets having this feature.
 The folder is organized as follows:
-- *DPR_Injector*: folder containing the DPR Injector SW-module
+- *DPR_Injector*: folder containing the DPR Injector SW-module.
 - *CharacterizationResults*: folder containing the results of characterization for selected targets